HeardLibrary/digital-scholarship/pubs/omeka/index.md

 If you are only planning to use the default Super User to edit the site and upload content, then you don't need to enable email for the site.
 However, if you want to allow other users with their own passwords to perform tasks on the site, you should set up AWS's Simple Email Service (SES).
 In theory, you should be able to add other users and their passwords via the Users tab in the admin console.
 However, users that I set up by manually assigning a password could not log in.
 It appears that a confirmation email is required to enable the user to set up their own password.

 When you initially set up SES, you are in its sandbox environment.
-The sandbox has a limit of 200 emails per day, but the real limitation is that in sandbox mode you can only send emails to verified addresses.
+The sandbox has a limit of 200 emails per day, but the real limitation in this situation is that in sandbox mode you can only send emails to verified addresses.
 The verification process is clunky and I had problems getting it to work.
 So it is better to just go ahead and apply for production access.
 That may take up to a day since a human apparently has to review the application.
 But I was able to get production access with no problem.

 1\.
-Go to SES in the AWS online console and click on Verify identity.
+Go to SES in the AWS online console and click on `Verify identity`.
 Enter your email address.

 2\.
 Click on the link in the verification email.

 3\.
 The Account dashboard should show that you are initially in Sandbox mode with 200 sends per day.
 Click on SMTP settings in the upper left.
-Click the "Create SMTP credentials" button.
+Click the `Create SMTP credentials` button.

 4\.
 You will have one chance to see and download the security credentials.
 Click the `Download Credentials` button to save them.
 The important information is the SMTP Username and the SMTP Password.